 - The child is under the age of eighteen.

 - And the child is residing in the United States pursuant to a lawful admission as a permanent resident alien in the legal and physical custody of the American citizen parent.

 Adopted children must meet the requirements of either Section 101(b)(1)(E) or Section 101(b)(1)(F) of the Immigration and Nationality Act.
 Under this law, U.S. citizenship becomes effective on the day the last of the foregoing conditions have met.
 Thus, U.S. citizenship will not date back to your child’s date of birth.

 Although U.S. citizenship is conferred automatically with respect to those who qualify, you nonetheless may want to obtain documentary proof of your child’s status as an U.S. citizen thereby making his/her acquisition of U.S. citizenship a matter of record.

-You can also document your child’s citizenship by applying at the USCIS for a certificate of citizenship.
-Information pertaining to the Certificate of Citizenship can be obtained by logging on to the website: http://www.uscis.gov.
-Please note, however, that a Certificate of Citizenship is not a travel document and cannot be used I lieu of a U.S. passport for that purpose.
+You can also document your child’s citizenship by applying at USCIS for a certificate of citizenship.
+More information on Certificates of Citizenship is available here: http://www.uscis.gov.
+Please note, however, that a Certificate of Citizenship is not a travel document and cannot be used in lieu of a U.S. passport.